+Note.
 It is good practice to create a separate Conda environment for each project and install the necessary dependencies.
 Read more about How to Set Up the Python Extension and Manage Your Python Environments with Conda and KNIME.

 Train a sentiment predictor of US airline reviews

 We want to build and train a sentiment predictor of US airline reviews, capitalizing on the sophistication of language representation provided by BERT.
 For this supervised task, we used an annotated Twitter US Airline Sentiment dataset with 14,640 entries available for free on Kaggle.
 Among other things, the dataset contains information about the tweetID, the name of the airline, the text of the tweet, the username, and the sentiment annotation – positive, negative, or neutral.

 To build our classifier, we ingested the data, performed minimal preprocessing operations (i.e. duplicate removal and lowcasing), and partitioned our dataset in trainset (80%) and testset (20%).
 Next we rely on the BERT nodes to train and apply our classifier.